Qualifications and Credit Framework

-The Qualifications and Credit Framework (QCF) was the national credit transfer system for education qualification in England, Northern Ireland and Wales until October 2015..
+The Qualifications and Credit Framework (QCF) was the national credit transfer system for education qualification in England, Northern Ireland and Wales between September 2011 and October 2015.
 The replacement was the Regulated Qualification Framework.

 The QCF replaced the National Qualifications Framework (NQF), which closed for accreditations at the end of 2010.

 Scotland has its own system, the Scottish Credit and Qualifications Framework.

 Overview

 Every unit and qualification in the framework has a credit value (where one credit represents 10 hours of learning time).
 There are three different sizes of qualification: